 Your therapy will be tailored to the type of operation that you received.
-You will be able to bear weight on your operative leg as tolerated, which means you can put as much weight on the leg as you desire.
+Regardless of the type of fixation used for your surgery, the majority of patients can be weight bearing as tolerated, which means you can put as much weight on the leg as you desire.
 Should unexpected bone fracture occur during surgery, there is the possibility you will have limited weight bearing for a short period of time, although this is not typical.
-While you are walking in the surgery center, you will initially be using a walker but you can advance to the use of crutches if you can master the technique.
+While you are walking in the hospital, you will initially be using a walker but you can advance to the use of crutches if you can master the technique.
 It is your personal preference whether you go home on a walker or on crutches.
-Prior to the discharge from the surgery center, the physical therapist will be certain that you understand very clearly your discharge exercise program and have all the assistive devices that will help you cope in the immediate postoperative period.
+Prior to the discharge from the hospital, the physical therapy and occupational therapy departments will be certain that you understand very clearly your discharge exercise program and have all the assistive devices that will help you cope in the immediate postoperative period.
 You will be required to go home with the use of a walker for ambulation.

-In order to prevent blood clot formation you will be placed on ASPIRIN and will also be required to wear thigh high TEDS/stockings.
-We will also have you continue ASPIRIN at home for 6 weeks.
+In order to prevent blood clot formation you will be placed on some form of blood thinner, typically aspirin twice per day.
+We will also have you continue a blood thinner at home for approximately 6 weeks after surgery.

-You will not have any staples placed into your hip incision.
-We will, rather, sew your incision closed using suture that will dissolve over a short period of time.
-We will pre-schedule a follow-up clinic appointment approximately 7-10 days after your surgery.
-Within the first week after your surgery you may have some clear, yellow drainage (serous drainage).
+By one to two days after surgery, which will be your time of hospital discharge, your incision should be healing well.
+You will not have staples in your incision after hip replacement as we choose, rather, to sew your wound closed using absorbable suture.
+Your incision will be evaluated approximately seven to ten days after hospital discharge at your first follow-up clinic appointment.
+When you go home you may still have some clear, yellow drainage (serous drainage).
 This is not an indication of any type of infection but just a part of the healing process in the fat below the skin level.
 This may continue from one to five days.
-Once you are home you will be able to take a shower with an occlusive airstrip in place.
+You will be allowed to shower with an occlusive bandage once home.

-When you are discharged home you will begin using several
+When you are discharged you will have a prescription for a narcotic pain medication but you should be requiring less of the medication each day.

-prescribed narcotic pain medications, one that is taken on schedule for the first two days and one that is taken as it is needed.
-As your recovery progresses you will require less and less medication each day.
 You should moderate your activities to reduce the amount of stress that is put on the incision and muscles about the hip.
 This is the appropriate way to manage your pain after your discharge.
 It is common to have swelling in the leg, especially, if you are becoming more active in your activities at home.
 The one type of swelling that can be worrisome is swelling in the entire leg starting at the ankle or foot level.
 This is common when you sit for prolonged periods of time.
 If this occurs you need to spend less time sitting and more time lying down on the bed or couch with the leg elevated.
 If the swelling does not resolve significantly with this rest and elevation, you should contact me so that we might further evaluate this.
-Bruising in the hip area is also a common finding in the weeks after surgery.